MetPX/sarracenia/docs/source/index.rst

 =========================

-Subscribe and Replicate 3 (Sr3) is version 3 of Sarracenia: a *real-time* pub/sub data sharing management toolkit.
+Subscribe and Replicate 3 (Sr3) is version 3 of Sarracenia: a *real-time* pub/sub data sharing management toolkit for command line, python, and C users.

 Home page: https://metpx.github.io/sarracenia